LeonTG/Timer/README.md

 **Description:**

 This plugin adds a timer that will countdown in the action bar of players.
+The timer supports color codes and you need to use "&<code>"

+*This plugin requires MC 1.8+ and Java 8!!*

 ___

 **Commands:**

-`/timer <seconds> <message>` - *Start a timer that counts down for the given seconds and starts with the given message*
+`/timer <seconds> <message>` - *Start a timer that counts down for the given seconds and starts with the given message.*

-`/timer -1 <message>` - *This will make it so the message will stay in the chat permanent until cancelled with no countdown*
+`/timer -1 <message>` - *This will make it so the message will stay in the chat permanent until cancelled with no countdown.*

 `/timer cancel` - *This stops the timer if it's running.*